Up and Coming Playwrights

 In London’s West End, we are beyond fortunate to have some of the world’s best plays.
 This is primarily as a result of the fact that Britain is a breeding ground for talented playwrights.
-Each and every year, new and exciting playwrights emerge onto the theatre scene, ready to take on the West End by storm.
-Consequently, here are the West End’s most talented up and coming playwrights:
+Every year, new and exciting playwrights emerge onto the theatre scene, ready to take on the West End by storm.
+Consequently, here are the West End’s most talented up-and-coming playwrights:

 Natasha Gordon was born in London in 1976, to parents who had both emigrated from Jamaica to Britain.
-She began her career as an actress in 2000, starring in a number of critically acclaimed theatrical productions, including ‘As You Like It’ for the Royal Shakespeare Company.
-Gordon also has a number of film and television credits to her name, having acted in ‘The Bill’ and ‘EastEnders’.
+She began her career as an actress in 2000, starring in several critically acclaimed theatrical productions, including ‘As You Like It’ for the Royal Shakespeare Company.
+Gordon also has many film and television credits to her name, having acted in ‘The Bill’ and ‘EastEnders’.

 Nine Night was well-received by critics, with reviewer Will Longman giving it a 5-star rating.
 Longman delivered a rave review, referring to the play as “a thoroughly engrossing family drama”.
 In addition to this, Gordon rightfully won the award for ‘Most Promising Playwright’ at the Evening Standard Awards in 2018.

 Arinzé Kene was born in Lagos, Nigeria in 1987, before emigrating to the U.K. at a later age.
 He began his career an actor onstage, with his wide list of theatrical credits including the role of Simba in the hit Disney musical ‘The Lion King’.
 He has also starred in multiple television soap operas, such as ‘EastEnders’ and ‘Hollyoaks’.
 For his work on ‘EastEnders’, Kene was nominated for ‘Best Newcomer’ at the 2011 All About Soap Bubble Awards.